bclover/real-world-functional-programming-book/gitbook/part5/composing_functions.md

 # Composing Functions

+// [jwarden 3.10.2019] TODO/FIXME: We need to drive the partial application usage home.
+We're also missing using the pipeline operator which makes way more sense.
+We should probably just expand this section to show before/after of partial, and then create a new section for pipeline since I have a pretty good example of that here: https://gist.github.com/JesterXL/174a83a21fdff671bc5a7a8c954c6949 We should probably also separate flow, promises, and the pipeline operator into their own sections.
+The overview here is good, but each has different users.
+Finally, as much as I loathe RxJS, we should probably give it some love to show it's power in mixing async and sync.

 Composing functions is when you combine a bunch of functions together to form a new function.
 When you build applications using Functional Programming, you'll be building new functions from existing functions.
 Flow in Lodash, Compose in Ramda, Folktale, and Sanctuary, allow you to pipe functions together in JavaScript.
 We briefly showed an example of this in the [Tacit Programming](tacit_programming.md) section using `flow`.
 Python and Lua make this a lot easier since both synchronous things like adding numbers and asynchronous things like loading data from websites work the exact the same way if you use the basics of the language.

 JavaScript, however, handles asynchronous completely differently through `Promises`, Python optionally through their various concurrency options, and Lua through coroutines.
 We'll cover both below so you'll be deadly no matter which language you choose to wield.
+Also, RxJS and other libraries have been created to allow composition in JavaScript without caring if it is asynchronous or not.

-## Prior Art
+## Prior Art: Chaining

 A lot of languages and libraries already do some form of composition where you'll "dot chain" functions together to string together the output of one into the arguments of another.